CARE ACT 2014

 A local authority’s own commissioning should be delivered through a professional and effective procurement, tendering and contract management, monitoring, evaluation and decommissioning process that must be focused on providing appropriate high quality services to individuals to support their wellbeing and supporting the strategies for market shaping and commissioning, including all the themes set out in this guidance.

 The local authority should ensure that it understands relevant procurement legislation, and that its procurement arrangements are consistent with such legislation and best practice.
 It should be aware there is significant flexibility in procurement practices to support effective engagement with provider organisations and support innovation in service delivery, potentially reducing risks and leading to cost-savings.
-The TLAP National Market Development Forum has produced a briefing note summarising EU procurement rules and their impact on social care.
-The Government has also produced guidance on when reserved contracts may be allowable for organisations employing a significant number of disabled people.
+The Government has produced guidance on when reserved contracts may be allowable for organisations employing a significant number of disabled people.

 The local authority should ensure that its procurement and contract management and monitoring systems provide direct and effective links to care service managers and social workers to ensure the outcomes of service delivery matches the individual’s care and support needs, and that where the local authority arranges services, people are given a reasonable choice of provider.
 Contract management should take account of feedback from people receiving care and support.